ibm-cloud-architecture/cam-admin-bootcamp/Labs/1-1-CAM_Install.md

 # CAM Enterprise Edition Install

-In this lab we will install Cloud Automation Manager 3.1.2.
+In this lab we will install Cloud Automation Manager 3.1.2 Enterprise Edition.

 ## Load the Passport Advantage Archive (PPA)